I’ve perfected vegan taco meat! Seriously, if you’ve gone vegan but have a craving for beefy tacos, then this recipe is for you!

 Everyone Loves This Vegan Taco Meat

 I recently brought this taco meat to a garden party for a friend’s birthday celebration.
-Three vegans…four non-vegans.
-As is typical, the non-vegans wanted to sample the vegan meat.
-Luckily, they were polite enough to wait until we had finished eating our fill.
+Three vegans and four non-vegans were at the part.
+As is usually the case, the non-vegans wanted to sample the vegan meat.
+Luckily, they were polite enough to wait until us vegans had finished eating.